Financial Settlements

 Call us now: 01543 420 000 or request a call back below

 Reaching an agreement or settlement of how to divide up the matrimonial property or assets including the former matrimonial home, pensions and whether maintenance is payable, is often the more difficult part of the whole divorce process.
-Obtaining of a Decree Absolute does not resolve the financial matters between you and your spouse.
-The Decree Absolute only brings your marriage to an end, all financial matters have to be settled by a separate order.
+Obtaining of a Final Order of divorce does not resolve the financial matters between you and your spouse.
+The Final Order of divorce only brings your marriage2 to an end, all financial matters have to be settled by a separate order.

 Hopefully you and your partner will be able to reach an agreement with each other as to how to divide up the matrimonial assets; but it is important that the agreement reached is fair and is enforceable and will not be overturned at some future date.
 It is important that you get legal advice at the earliest stage possible so that you can know your legal rights and obligations and so that the negotiations with your partner can be entered into in confidence knowing that you are properly dealing with all the issues and have not missed out any crucial points.